-Studies show that with the appropriate education and training, bystanders increase their capacity and confidence, and get involved supporting victims more often.
+Studies show that with the appropriate education and training, informal supporters and bystanders increase their capacity and confidence, and get involved supporting victims more often.
 This can make all the difference in the world.

-The majority of victims of violence turn to someone they know first for help, as opposed to a shelter, police or some other formal service.
+The majority of victims of violence turn to someone they know first for help, as opposed to a Shelter, police or some other formal service.
 How these family members, friends, neighbours or co-workers respond, is incredibly important in shaping what the victim does next.
 These reactions, or "social responses" as they are known, can have very positive or very negative impacts for the victim.

-Calgary Women's Emergency Shelter teaches how to support victims of violence and abuse through the Community Action Campaign.
-It empowers Calgarians to better support their family members, friends, co-workers, and neighbours who may be experiencing family violence.
+Through the Take A Stand initiative, the Calgary Women's Emergency Shelter educates community members to effectively support victims of violence and abuse.
+It empowers Calgarians to better support their family members, friends, co-workers, and neighbours who may be experiencing family violence and abuse.